SherG/cool-iron/blog/jamstack.md

 ## When you want to stick with your CMS

-For cost or functionality reasons, a business with a complicated site that's running many marketing tools and custom code and has already been build in WordPress or Drupal, may need to stick with what they've got.
+For cost or functionality reasons, a business with a complicated site that's running many marketing tools and custom code and has already been build in WordPress or Drupal, may want to stick with what they've got.

 But don't let that deter you from improving your speed and performance.
 After a redesign, <a href="https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fdigital.com%2F&tab=mobile">this massive WordPress site</a> made significant speed gains.